 Our multimedia room provides students with a further 9 quiet dual-core PC digital audio workstations, running a wide variety of audio recording synthesis and video software.
 Computers in the multimedia room and the adjoining Studio 3 can be interconnected via the local University network to form large arrays of computers with real time audio and midi communication between them.
 Very large projects can be handled between the interlinked processors in this way.
 East West Symphonic Orchestra Platinum, which requires several computers working together to run it, is a good example.
 Also on the network is a central mass storage device of about 3-4 TB for general storage/transfer of audio/video files.
 This can be accessed from any department audio/video workstation.
 It contains the whole BBC sound effects library.

-Rooms for individual practice and group rehearsals are available in all colleges, and can be booked out free of charge by music students.
-The Music Department runs rehearsal and studio facilities in three colleges (Van Mildert, Collingwood and University - see below), and three spaces in the Department buildings (Concert Room, Lecture Room and a further Seminar Room), each equipped with grand or baby grand pianos, can also be booked by students when not required for classes or performances.
-The Department plans to open further practice rooms for music students in 2013.
+Rooms for individual practice and group rehearsals are available in 49 North Bailey, and can be booked out free of charge by music students.
+The four practice rooms are sound proofed and acoustically treated.
+Practice room 1 is the largest and is equipped with a Yamaha C3; practice room 2 is medium size and is equipped with digital stage piano, drum kit, bass and guitar amps, and PA; practice room 3 and 4 are suitable for individual or small group practice and are equipped with vertical pianos Yamaha B3 with Silent technology.
+In addition, the Music Department runs rehearsal and studio facilities in three colleges (Van Mildert, Collingwood and University), and two spaces in the main Department building (Concert Room and Lecture Room), each equipped with grand or baby grand pianos, that can also be booked by students when not required for classes or performances.

 The Music Department runs six audio recording studios.
 Three studios situated in the main buildings are used by staff and by students working on course work or research projects, and include a diverse range of equipment for the recording and editing of music and the creation of electroacoustic music.
 Three more are located in Van Mildert, Collingwood and University Colleges, equipped with basic audio recording systems, which can be used freely by music students.
 Our studios are equipped with a wide variety of recording and sound processing equipment which spans the period from the early analogue era up to the latest present-day computer-based software.
 Computers are dual- and quad-core PCs and Apple Macintosh based Pro-tools HD systems.